annotation/text-fabric/docs/About/Older.md

 2018-07-17

-Extra option when starting up the text-fabric web interface: `-docker` to let the webserver listen at `0.0.0.0` instead of `localhost`.
+Extra option when starting up the text-fabric web interface: `-docker` to let the web server listen at `0.0.0.0` instead of `localhost`.

 So that it can be used in a Docker container.